 A Massacre, An Oil Multinational and Chief Ompore’s Last Smile

-Chief Ompore smiles at the animals projected on a PowerPoint presentation (click to enlarge) Chief Ompore couldn't stop smiling as he watched photos of Amazonian animals get projected across the Town Hall wall of Yarentaro - a remote village in Ecuador's Yasuní National Park inside what oil companies call "Block 16."
-It was the 14th of December 2012 and the Spanish oil
+Chief Ompore couldn’t stop smiling as he watched photos of Amazonian animals get projected across the Town Hall wall of Yarentaro – a remote village in Ecuador’s Yasuní National Park inside what oil companies call “Block 16.”
+It was the 14th of December 2012 and the Spanish oil giant RepSol that administers the petroleum block […]

 A Hidden Tragedy Translated: The Censored Book That Broke Ecuador’s Heart